bagder/log/README.md

   participations](https://daniel.haxx.se/podcasts.html)

 - I've worked on cleaning up and overhauling [everything curl](https://everything.curl.dev/) quite a bit this week.
-Trigged mostly by me browsing it and I found a few outdated details.
+Triggered mostly by me browsing it and I found a few outdated details.
 Added a few sections, refreshed some and restructed a few others.
 I have more ideas of areas I could go over to improve a bit more soon as well.
 The book is now at 75,000 words.
 I'm missing a good "get libcurl for Windows" section so I asked about